Introducing: Deiji Studios

 We use a minimum of 50% recycled sterling silver and are always aiming for 100% recycled metals.
 We do this by asking the questions to our suppliers and only working with those that can we can trust, ensuring we have that guarantee.
 They will refine pure silver and copper from various industrial users of precious metals to create silver that is as good as new.

 You can view Stephanie’s collection at Poepke here.Tags: Interviews, Projects | Comments (0)

 February 13th, 2018

-Popeke’s new online backdrop is a collaboration with Sydney based artist Mary MacDougall.
+Poepke’s new online backdrop is an art series organised by photographer Rafaela Pandolfini featuring Sydney based artist Mary MacDougall.
 We chatted to Mary about her work, the textures that inform it and her scientific, geological and ancient inspirations.